nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### What's new in NetworkBook 1.3

 NetworkBook 1.3 includes several new features and improvements for ease of use.

 * Filter command for more control with finding contacts
 * Edit command to edit contacts' details
 * Error messages are now more specific to give useful information
 * NetworkBook is able to connect with other apps and open links and emails
 * Keyboard shortcuts added for easy access to common commands
 * Undo/redo command to fix mistakes
-* Refinement of GUI to make it more aesthetically pleasing
+* Refinement of user interface to be more clean and usable

 ## Getting Started